cockroachdb/docs/cockroachcloud/pci-dss.md

   - [Cloud Organization audit log export](cloud-org-audit-logs.html), which captures audit logs when many types of events occur in your {{ site.data.products.db }} organization, such as when a cluster is created or when a user is added to or removed from an organization.
   - Your cloud provider's [IAM roles](../stable/cloud-storage-authentication.html), which provide an extra layer of authentication when your cluster or {{ site.data.products.db }} write data to your cloud provider, such as managed backups or [change data capture (CDC)](../stable/change-data-capture-overview.html) operations.

-In addition, follow these guidelines to ensure that your cluster is compliant with PCI DSS:
+In addition, follow these guidelines to ensure that your cluster is compliant with PCI DSS 3.2.1:

 - Before you insert cardholder data into the cluster, you must first protect it by a combination of encryption, hashing, masking, and truncation.
 For an example implementation, refer to [Integrate {{ site.data.products.dedicated }} with Satori](/docs/{{site.versions["stable"]}}/satori-integration.html).
 - The cryptographic materials used to protect cardholder data must themselves be protected at rest and in transit, and access to the unencrypted key materials must be strictly limited only to approved individuals.